With 8 million Americans out of work, why are more companies not filling jobs?

 Some people who had low-paying jobs before the pandemic were struggling to cover their bills even before the crisis and may be searching for more financial security, he said.

-Richard Bunce, 33, was working as an executive chef in South Philadelphia when the pandemic hit.
+Drew Hall, 33, was working as an executive chef in South Philadelphia when the pandemic hit.
 His eatery shut for six weeks, reopened for takeout, and then shut again.

-Laid off, Bunce said he "decided I needed to do something different."
+Laid off, Hall said he "decided I needed to do something different."
 He went to coding school, graduated in December and had a job offer two weeks later.
 He has since had a couple of offers to get back into the restaurant business.
 "I don't plan on doing that," he said.

-Bunce's gain is the restaurant industry's loss.
+Hall's gain is the restaurant industry's loss.
 Washington-based restaurant operator Knead Hospitality is so desperate for workers it is offering hiring bonuses of up to $1,000 for servers, line cooks and bartenders.

 Washut, the Massachusetts restaurateur, said he figures that to entice people collecting unemployment benefits he would have to set starting hourly pay at $19, up from $15 now.
 That would mean bumping wages even higher for existing staff or risk them feeling short-changed.
 To pay for all those raises, he would have to jack up prices on his $12 plates of Caribbean jerk chicken hash and eggs.
 "And who will pay $20 for an order of hash?"